Child and Dependent Care Credit in header of articles

 To claim the child and dependent care credit, you must meet these requirements:

-You and your spouse usually must file a joint return.
-See Filing Exceptions below.
+You and your spouse must usually file as married filing jointly.
+(See Filing Exceptions below.)

 You must provide the care so you (and your spouse, if married) can work or look for work.

 You must have some earned income.
 If you're married and living together, both you and your spouse must have earned income.
-However, 1 spouse might be disabled or a full-time student at least 5 months of the year.
-If that's the case, the IRS assigns 1 of these earned income amounts to that spouse:
+However, one spouse might be disabled or a full-time student at least five months of the year.
+If that’s the case, the IRS assigns one of these earned income amounts to that spouse:

-$500 per month for 2 or more children
+$500 per month for two or more children